makandra/geordi/README.md

 ### `geordi capistrano COMMAND`
-Run a capistrano command on all deploy targets.
+Run a Capistrano command on all deploy targets.

 Example: `geordi capistrano deploy`